Volunteer Build is building better lives together

 Joining one of our Expeditions is as easy as

 Join one of the Volunteer Build Teams today and do your part to help eliminate world poverty!

 Mexico is located between the U.S. and Central America and has a diverse landscape of mountains, deserts and jungles.
 Our Volunteerbuild teams build homes for the poor and homeless in the arid colonias of southern Tijuana, as well as feeding the homeless and visiting the forgotten in prison.
-Join us on our next departure 10th November 2018 or our Schoolies Mexico Build departing 24th November 2018.
+Join us on our next departure 10th November 2018 with special guest Art Green (2015 Bachelor) or our Schoolies Mexico Build departing 24th November 2018.